What is U3A?

 U3A was originally founded in France and now has a huge international following.
 You can view more background detail by going to U3A Wikipedia page

 - You do not have to have a degree and there are no exams !

 - Topics are determined by members who have an interest in a subject and are willing to lead an interest group.
 A group is proposed and promoted to members.
 If a sufficient number of people signup, the group goes ahead.
 A group may also have a convenor who will help the Leader with the running of the course.

 - Groups are informal and often held in members’ homes.

 - Not all groups have a cost, but when they do, the costs are kept to a minimum and members are notified in advance.
 Any charges will be to cover incidentals such as photocopying or maybe a cup of tea.

 - Interest groups usually meet during the day.

-You do not have to be an expert to lead a Course; just have an interest in, or perhaps even a passion for, a particular topic.
-Or it may be that you could lead a discussion group and gain input from all of the participants.
+You do not have to be an expert to lead an Interest Group; just have an interest, or perhaps a passion for a particular topic… or may be you could lead a discussion group and gain input from all of the participants.